isc-projects/isc-dnssec-guide/src/signing.rst

 -  The policy also sets values for the various signature parameters: how long the signatures on the DNSKEY and non-DNSKEY records are valid, and how often BIND should re-sign the zone.

--  When a new KSK or CSK appears in the zone, the associated DS record needs to be included in the parent zone.
-That time before that occurs is represented by the ``parent-registration-delay`` option.
-Getting the record into the parent zone may still require manual intervention, so we look at this in more detail in the :ref:`working_with_the_parent_2` section.

 -  Finally, the parameters ending in ``-safety`` are there to give you a bit of leeway in case a key roll doesn't go to plan.
 When